mldbai/mldb/container_files/public_html/doc/builtin/Running.md

 # Running MLDB

 The easiest way to get started with MLDB is to [sign up to MLDB.ai](https://mldb.ai/#signup) and launch a free 90-minute hosted MLDB session.
-You'll be able to browse the live documentation and run and modify the demos yourselve.
+You'll be able to browse the live documentation and run and modify the demos yourself.
 You can even try running MLDB on some of your own data.

 <p align="center"><a id="try" href="https://mldb.ai/#signup" target="_blank"> Try MLDB online right now! </a></p>